-Nestled along the St. Croix National Scenic Riverway are five family-owned wineries that comprise the Upper St. Croix Wine Trail.
-Along the trail are picturesque landscapes of the river valley, fertile farmlands and dense woodlands creating a set of special characteristics of geography, geology and climate that make the wines and the wineries unique and exceptional.
+Nestled along the St. Croix National Scenic Riverway are four family-owned wineries (three on the Minnesota side) that comprise the Upper St. Croix Wine Trail.
+Along the trail are picturesque landscapes of the river valley, fertile farmlands and dense woodlands creating a set of special characteristics of geography, geology and climate that make the wines unique and exceptional.

 The Upper St. Croix is a fast-growing wine region and a wonderful place to visit.
 As you travel from one winery to the next, you'll discover restaurants, shops and trails to make your visit complete.
 The members of the Upper St. Croix Wine Trail invite visitors to explore the beauty of this trail and the great wines it has to offer.
 This is a self-guided wine trail; transportation is not provided.
 Advance notice for groups, including buses and limos, is recommended.